pujyavargoswami/pujyavargoswami/README.md

 </br>

 ## 📫 About Me
 **I’m a Software Engineer with a solid foundation in Computer Science, specializing in web development and database management.
-Passionate about leveraging new technologies to create high-impact digital solutions, I am skilled in a range of technologies, from web design and development to complex database systems like Oracle, MySQL Server, MongoDB, and PostgreSQL.
+Passionate about leveraging new technologies to create high-impact digital solutions, I am skilled in a range of technologies, from web design and development to complex database systems like Oracle, MSSQL Server, MySQL, MongoDB, and PostgreSQL.
 With a strong commitment to continual learning and adaptability, I bring both technical expertise and a problem-solving mindset to each project, tailoring solutions that drive organizational growth and innovation.
 Having successfully delivered on diverse freelance projects, I am always eager to expand my skills and contribute to cutting-edge, transformative projects in the dynamic IT landscape.**

 ## 🎓 Education
 - **MCA** (Master of Computer Applications)